-Working with CR5000 and CR9000 dataloggers provides additional options when programming the dataloggers and managing the datalogger programs.
-These dataloggers have a built in file system much like a computer hard disk.
+CR5000 and CR9000 dataloggers have a built in file system much like a computer hard disk.
 Multiple files can be stored in the datalogger memory, including data files and datalogger programs.
-The user can choose a program to run, stop execution of the active program, or select a program to be run on power-up of the datalogger.
+The user can choose a new program to run, stop execution of the active program, or select a program to be run on power-up of the datalogger.
+This is done from the Connect window's Tools | File Control menu.
+See Section 6.6 for details.